Configuring Oracle Monitoring

 Configuring Oracle Credentials

-To monitor Oracle Database instances using SL1, you must create at least three credentials.
+To monitor Oracle Database instances using Skylar One, you must create at least three credentials.
 The types of credentials that are required for monitoring depend on the type of server that is hosting the Oracle Database:

 NOTE: The SOAP/XML credential is the only credential that is used for discovery.